The idea of artificial general intelligence as we know it today starts with a dot-com blowout on Broadway.

 “All of the AI winters were created by unrealistic expectations, so we need to fight those at every turn,” says Ng.
 Pesenti agrees: “We need to manage the buzz,” he says.

 A more immediate concern is that these unrealistic expectations infect the decision-making of policymakers.
 Bryson says she has witnessed plenty of muddle-headed thinking in boardrooms and governments because people there have a sci-fi view of AI.
 This can lead them to ignore very real unsolved problems—such as the way racial bias can get encoded into AI by skewed training data, the lack of transparency about how algorithms work, or questions of who is liable when an AI makes a bad decision—in favor of more fantastical concerns about things like a robot takeover.

 The hype also gets investors excited.
-Musk’s money has helped fund real innovation, but when he says that he wants to fund work on existential risk, it makes all researchers talk up their work in terms of far-future threats.
+Musk’s money has helped fund real innovation, but when he says he wants to fund work on existential risk, it encourages researchers to talk up far-future threats.
 “Some of them really believe it; some of them are just after the money and the attention and whatever else,” says Bryson.
 “And I don’t know if all of them are entirely honest with themselves about which one they are.”